isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 default value for each state, which instructs the server never to pause the state machine.

-In order to "unpause" the state machine, the ``ha-continue`` command must be sent to the paused server.
+In order to "unpause" the state machine, the :isccmd:`ha-continue` command must be sent to the paused server.
 This command does not take any arguments.
 See :ref:`ha-control-commands` for details about commands specific to the HA hook library.